zhiyun/Targeted-Universal-Adversarial-Perturbations-to-End-to-end-ASR-Models/README.md

 Authors: {zhiyunlu,weihan,ngyuzh,llcao}@google.com

-This pages demonstrates some examples of targeted universal adversarial perturbations to e2e ASR models.
+This github repo demonstrates some examples of targeted universal adversarial perturbations to e2e ASR models.
 Details can be found in the paper [Exploring Targeted Universal Adversarial Perturbations to End-to-end ASR Models](https://arxiv.org/abs/2104.02757).